omarkhatibco/tailwind-css-variables/README.md

 ## Configure

-The css variables plugin exposes options for you to use.
-Here is the example for adding it to your project tailwind plugins.
+The CSS variables plugin exposes options for you to use.
+Here is an example for adding it to your projects Tailwind plugins.

-In `tailwind.js` or `tailwind.config.js` search for plugins section and add this lines.
+In `tailwind.js` or `tailwind.config.js` search for the plugins section and add these lines.

-By defauts, you don't need any configurations.
+By default, you don't need any configuration.

 ```js
 plugins: [